 Pankaj Goyal is an archaeozoologist, assistant editor of a journal called Man and Environment, and an avid reader.
 In addition to jointly publishing a book titled Animal Husbandry and Allied Technologies in Ancient India , he has contributed a number of popular articles on www.indianscience.org related to the history of Indian science and technology.
 His blog (pgalmora.wordpress.com) is one of the most followed blogs in India.

 Rebecca McNutt has been an author since she was twelve and still continues to publish new books, including her New York set novella Bittersweet Symphony and her short stories Perfect Little Angel and Restless Souls & Shallow Graves.
 She lives in Halifax, Canada and is currently studying Library Technology and English while pursuing an eventual career in media law.

 SF Benson published her first book, Regress: the Alliance Chronicles, in 2016.
-Since then, she's published eight titles and also proofreads manuscripts under her publishing imprint, Avanturine Press LLC.
+Since then, she's published twenty-three titles (under two pen names).
+She is also a proofreader and editor under her publishing imprint, Avanturine Press LLC.
 She believes in spreading good karma and enjoys helping other authors.
 Her author website can be found here.